 Getting back to Queanbeyan from Burra involves using Burra Road.
 If you take the trip that is included in the Komoot the road does have some narrow twisty bits with limited or no verge.
 Thankfully there is typically light traffic, and the road itself makes for a fun ride provided you are not passed by many vehicles.
 From Burra Road, the route connects with Old Cooma Road.
 This road has improved significantly in recent years, with excellent verge and cycle lanes through to Karabar (except one straight section around Fernleigh Drive).
 It makes for a much more comfortable cycle on what is also a much busier road.

 Not a fan of Burra Road’s narrowness?
 After more gravel?
 An alternative to following Burra Road all the way is to turn off at London Bridge Road, and connect up with the Western Foreshores walk (the route is included in the article Googong Dam Circuit).
 This provides a slower but more scenic and gravel-focussed return to connect with Old Cooma Road where all duplication is complete with excellent cycle path and cycle lane options.

 At the end of this ride, there are plenty of options for coffee or more in Queanbeyan.
 My ‘go to’ is Ciao Coffee and Cakes – the pies are great, the coffee good and you can sit outside in the sunshine before returning home.

 Details of this ride

 - This route can be disrupted by rain with the closure of Point Hut and Angle Crossings.
-Unfortunately the ACT Government online advice is often out-of-date – typically closures are quickly identified but re-opening not so much.
+The ACT Government road closures site is the best way to check in advance.

 - An alternative to riding through Queanbeyan is to exit Old Cooma Road on Edwin Land Parkway through Jerrabomberra and then Lanyon Drive to the Monaro Highway.
 The highway here has extensive verge and is safe for bikes.